 - Installation of sensor lighting in key areas

-- Purchase of Green Energy for all events in the Square, FSPL offices and the Fed Square Car Park
+- Purchase of Green Energy for all events in The Square, Fed Square offices and the Fed Square Car Park

 - Tenant education and awareness of water efficient devices

-Fed Square Pty Ltd takes a lead role in sustainable partnerships with the community and environmental groups.
-Each year, Federation Square hosts the Sustainable Living Festival, Earth Hour, Fair@Square and many other promotional activities including clothing exchanges, sustainable architecture forums and environmental exhibitions.
+Fed Square takes a lead role in sustainable partnerships with the community and environmental groups.
+Each year, the site is host to the Sustainable Living Festival, Earth Hour, Fair@Square and many other promotional activities including clothing exchanges, sustainable architecture forums and environmental exhibitions.

-Federation Square is also using its diverse program of events and activations to promote sustainable living to the public.
-In 2012, the Fed Square Pop Up Patch on top of the car park roof in partnership with Little Veggie Patch Co.
+Other initiatives to promote and support sustainable living, include the installation of the Pop Up Patch on top of the car park roof in partnership with Little Veggie Patch Co.
 The vegetable garden houses about 140 garden plots, which are available for lease.
 Subscribers thus far are mostly city dwellers who wish to grow their own fresh vegetables but don’t have space in their apartments.
-They access their plots seven days a week and are given expert guidance by Little Veggie Patch Co.
-The aim of the Fed Square Pop Up Patch is to promote sustainable living and, with the precinct receiving over 10 million vists a year, it is the best location in Melbourne to do so.
-Each restaurant and café in the precinct has been allocated a patch where they grow their own produce to use in their daily specials.
-The garden is also used as a venue space for activities, workshops and community events.
+They access their plots seven days a week and are given expert guidance by the Little Veggie Patch Co.
+Each restaurant and café in the precinct have been allocated a patch where they grow their own produce to use in their daily specials.
+The Pop Up Patch is also used as a venue for activities, workshops, community events and even private functions.